-While I truly believe that once again, you can set up your diet optimally as a plant-based bodybuilder, this is just another example of anecdotal evidence.
+While you can set up your diet optimally as a plant-based bodybuilder, this example is just anecdotal evidence.

-The protein recommendation during contest preparation is 2.3-3.1g/kg/day based on fat free mass, (instead of total body weight – which is what the other recommendations thus far have been based on).
-Credit to James once again for being aware of these recommendations and knowing them well while discussing them on the podcast.
+The protein recommendation during contest preparation is 2.3-3.1g/kg/day based on fat-free mass, (instead of total body weight – which is what the other recommendations thus far have been based on).
+Credit to James again for being aware of these recommendations and knowing them well while discussing them on the podcast.

 But I wanted to highlight that meeting that high of a protein target is super hard while in a calorie deficit.
-And people going through prep are typically in a calorie deficit since they are dropping body fat.
+People going through prep are typically in a calorie deficit since they are dropping body fat.

-As somebody who has worked with a lot of athletes and made meal plans for plant-based competitors, I can confirm that without protein supplementation, it is incredibly difficult to reach these targets without exceeding the calorie targets.
+Without a lot of protein supplementation, it is incredibly difficult to reach these targets without exceeding the calorie targets.

 Another aspect that frustrated me is how this bodybuilder mentioned how he was backstage eating carbs while all the other bodybuilders “haven’t touched a carb in weeks.”

-Honestly, this is ridiculous, especially if it were true.
-Firstly, throughout prep, most bodybuilders do not go low-carb.
-They go lower carb than they did in the off-season, but typically they do not drop down to a minimal intake.
+This is ridiculous, especially if it were true.
+Throughout prep, most bodybuilders do not go low-carb.
+They go lower carb than they did in the off-season, but typically do not drop down to a minimal intake.

-But the part that frustrated me is that bodybuilders SHOULD carb up leading into a show.
+Bodybuilders SHOULD also carb up leading into a show.
 It increases their glycogen stores, which also increases intramuscular water content.
-This makes them look more muscular and vascular on stage, which increases their odds of winning.
+This makes them look better on stage, which increases their odds of winning.

 This is where the value of having people such as James Cameron and Louie Psihoyos involved in the film really comes into play.
 By making the documentary so engaging, it really increased how far the message was spread.

-On that topic, there are a lot of thought-provoking one-liners that are used.
+There are also a lot of thought-provoking one-liners that are used.
 Without context, they seem compelling.

-One example of this is when Patric says “How can you get as strong as an Ox without eating meat?
+One example of this from Patrik is “How can you get as strong as an Ox without eating meat?
 And I say ‘have you ever seen an ox eat meat?’”

-Another one liner used by somebody else later in the film is “look at a Gorilla.
+Another one-liner used by somebody else later “look at a Gorilla.
 It will F you up in a few seconds.
 What does a Gorilla eat?”

-Onto the important point though.
-Patrik claimed he gained 25kg after switching to a vegan diet and then also went on to break the record on the yoke carry with 1230lbs for 10 metres in 2015.
+Patrik claimed he gained 25kg after switching to a vegan diet and then went on to break the record on the yoke carry with 1230lbs for 10 metres in 2015.
 He previously held the record at 1213lbs from 2013.

 Since it is not drug tested and it is fair game, it is not considered cheating to use steroids.